mvolkmann/blog/src/nushell.md

 or using the `config` subcommands described below.
 To edit the config file with Vim, enter `vim $(config path)`.
 To edit the config file with VS Code, enter `code $(config path)`.
+Changes to the config file take effect immediately in the current shell session.

 Some Nushell configuration settings are top-level and appear in a specific TOML section.